 Explanation:

-• Buffered Writer: The function uses a buffered writer to efficiently write the data.
+and a list of Call objects, and writes the call data to the stream in CSV format. - Buffered Writer: The function uses a buffered writer to efficiently write the data.
 It writes the header row first, followed by the call log data, each in a new line.

-Next, we need to add the TopBar component to our MainActivity.
+.
 This component will display the app’s name and include a button to download all the call logs as a CSV file.

-Update the MainActivity to include the TopBar in the Scaffold component:
+to include the TopBar

 /* MainActivity.kt */